 ANTONIA REEVE / SCIENCE PHOTO LIBRARY ANTONIA REEVE / SCIENCE PHOTO LIBRARY

 Mechanical blood harvesting.
-Nurse rehydrating a patient who is attached to a machine (centre right) that is harvesting stem cells from his blood.
-Blood from one arm passes through the apheresis machine and returns to the other arm.
+Nurse adjusting a machine that is harvesting stem cells from the blood of a patient.
+Blood is being taken from one arm, passed through the apheresis machine and returned to the other arm.
 The machine uses a centrifuge to rapidly spin the blood.
 Components of different weight separate out, allowing needed parts to be harvested.
-This method allows more collection of blood parts than in normal processing.
+The method allows greater collection of blood parts than by normal methods.
 The patient has Hodgkin's disease, a cancer of the lymph nodes.
-Treatments, like radiotherapy, will destroy many white blood cells in the lymph nodes, requiring replacement by stem cells that develop into new blood cells.
+The treatments, such as radiotherapy, will destroy many white blood cells in the lymph nodes, requiring replacement by stem cells that develop into new blood cells.

 Model release available.
 Property release not required.